Team207-S2024/team207-s2024/assignments/report.md

 Refer to [Appendix M: System Verification](systemverification) for further information.

-## Lessons Learned
+## Lessions Learned

-Overall, there was a lot to learn in this class, and if reading this as a new student, there's a good amount of stuff to consider:
+Many things were learned in this class, both hardware and software-wise.
+Below is a numbered list of the top 10 that the group considered:

+1. A

+2. B

+3. C

+4. D

+5. E

+6. F

+7. G

+8. H

+9. I

+10. J

+## Recommendations

+There's a lot of recommendations to give, and it's a bit difficult to leave it to 5, but here are the top 5 that the group considered:

 1. Time Management